-Revenues from sales of products are recognized when control is transferred (based on the agreed International Commercial terms, or "INCOTERMS").
+Revenues from sales of products are recognized based on the transfer of control, which includes but is not limited to, the agreed International Commercial terms, or "INCOTERMS".
 Revenues related to warranty extension services, cloud-based monitoring, and communication services are recognized over time on a straight-line basis.

 Deferred revenues consist of deferred cloud-based monitoring services, communication services, warranty extension services and advance payments received from customers for the Company's products.
-Deferred revenues are classified as short-term and long-term deferred revenues based on the period in which revenues are expected to be recognized (see Note 13).
+Deferred revenues are classified as short-term and long-term deferred revenues based on the period in which revenues are expected to be recognized (see Note 14).

-t.
+v.
 Cost of revenues:

-Cost of revenues includes the following: product costs consisting of purchases from contract manufacturers and other suppliers, direct and indirect manufacturing costs, shipping and handling, support, warranty expenses and changes in warranty provision, provision for losses related to slow moving and dead inventory, personnel and logistics costs.
+Cost of revenues includes the following: product costs consisting of purchases from contract manufacturers and other suppliers, direct and indirect manufacturing costs, shipping and handling, support, warranty expenses, provision for losses related to slow moving and dead inventory, personnel and logistics costs.

-Shipping and handling costs, which amounted to \$116,574, \$101,597 and \$113,635, for the years ended December 31, 2021, 2020 and 2019, respectively, are included in the cost of revenues in the consolidated statements of income.
+Shipping and handling costs, which amounted to \$257,753, \$116,574 and \$101,597, for the years ended December 31, 2022, 2021 and 2020, respectively, are included in the cost of revenues in the consolidated statements of income.
 Shipping and handling costs include custom tariff charges and all other costs associated with the distribution of finished goods from the Company's point of sale directly to its customers.

-u.
+w.
 Warranty obligations:

-The Company provides a product warranty for its solar segment related products as follows: a standard 10-year limited warranty for its residential batteries, a standard 12-year limited warranty for the majority of its inverters, that is extendable to 20 or 25 years for an additional cost and a 25-year limited warranty for power optimizers.
+The Company provides a product warranty for its solar segment related products as follows: a standard 10-year limited warranty for its residential batteries, a standard 12-year limited warranty for the majority of its inverters, that is extendable up to 25 years for an additional cost and a 25-year limited warranty for power optimizers.